Wood cross-section prepared for xylological analysis

 The services provided by the laboratory teams include :

-• L'non-destructive wood analysis via radiography or tomography to preserve the integrity of works of art.
+• Non-destructive analysis of woodusing X-rays or CT scans to preserve the integrity of the artworks.

-• Personalized support, adapted to the specific needs of gallery owners, restorers or collectorsin a timeframe compatible with market imperatives.
+• Personalized support, tailored to the specific needs of gallery owners, restaurateurs, and collectors, delivered within timeframes that align with market demands.

-CIRAM's criteria for reliable xylological expertise are based on certified analytical chains, transparent documentation and contextualized interpretation by specialists in archaeological furniture and artifacts. wooden wooden objects.
+The criteria for the reliability of wood science analysis at CIRAM are based on certified analytical chains, transparent documentation, and interpretations contextualized by specialists in archaeological furniture and wooden artifacts.

 Finally, for professionals looking for quality control or certification of biobased products, xylological analysis is a natural part of a responsible approach to value enhancement, at the crossroads of science, art and ethics.